Azure/azure-stream-analytics/DataGenerators/TwitterClient/TwitterClient/Scenario/ReadMe.txt

 Twitter Account

 Running the generator code and setting up the Stream Analytics job is very simple.
 This sample contains an event generator which calls the Twitter API (dev.twitter.com) to get tweet events.
-Application parses tweets for parameterized keywords (Skype,XBox,Microsoft, etc.) and uses Sentiment140 (www.sentiment140.com) to add sentiment score to tweet events.
+Application parses tweets for parameterized keywords (Azure,Microsoft,Seattle, etc.) and uses Sentiment140 (www.sentiment140.com) to add sentiment score to tweet events.
 To run the sample you will need to first create an EventHub and configure the App.config with its connection string.
 You can then create a Stream Analytics Job.
 Configure the input to point to the EventHub you have created.
 In the Query Window you can copy and paste the Query below: